-IT operations management can be defined as the process of managing and maintaining an organization’s network infrastructure.
-Typically, an IT team is tasked with this work, covering aspects of computing such as compliance, security, and troubleshooting.
-This team will work with internal and external network users, offering advice and remediation for overcoming technical obstacles to maintain effective service delivery for customers and staff.
+IT operations management (ITOM) can be defined as the process of managing and maintaining an organization’s network infrastructure.
+An IT team is typically tasked with this work, covering aspects of computing such as compliance, security, and troubleshooting.
+This team works with internal and external network users, offering advice and remediation to overcome technical obstacles and maintain effective service delivery.

-The proficiency in which IT operations management is controlled will be a determining factor in the overall value your IT infrastructure has against business objectives.
-Mismanagement can hinder overall corporate progression and compromise the security and accessibility of your services for customers.
+The proficiency with which IT operations management is controlled will determine your IT infrastructure's overall value against business objectives.
+However, it is important to note that mismanagement can hinder overall corporate progression and compromise the security and accessibility of your services for customers.

 There are many individual components of your IT infrastructure that need managing to maintain efficiency and security in the long term.
 These include:

-Network Infrastructure Management – Internet and phone services have recently converged thanks to the growing popularity of VoIP telephony.
-Maintaining internal networks, as well as managing internet service provider (ISP) and telephony delivery, is an important part of facilitating communication across your business.
+Internet and phone services have recently converged thanks to the growing popularity of VoIP telephony.
+Maintaining internal networks, managing internet service providers (ISPs), and telephony delivery are essential for facilitating communication across your business.

-Job Scheduling – Both on-premise and in the cloud, you’ll need a strategy for performing data backups, and allocating computing resources.
+Whether on-premise or in the cloud, you will need a strategy for performing data backups and allocating computing resources.

-With customer service, finance, HR, and logistics being digitally processed, you’ll have to integrate and load-balance these individual services to maintain steady interdepartmental communication across your business.
-For redundancy, you would also need to manage the scheduling of regular backups to a secure external location, assessing storage requirements and allocating time to complete these processes.
+With customer service, finance, HR, and logistics being digitally processed, it is necessary to integrate and load-balance these individual services to maintain continuous interdepartmental communication across your business.
+For redundancy, you will also need to manage the scheduling of regular backups to a secure external location, assessing storage requirements, and allocating time to complete these processes.

 An internal IT service desk would manage the administrative processes relating to your IT infrastructure.
 The desk would maintain self-service documentation that details how to use your software applications.